ROYAL DORNOCH - 19 POINTS

 There are certainly no obstacles in booking Royal Dornoch.
 The course is accessible to visitors 7 days a week and it's easy to book online.
 The online widget allows you to book months in advance, it really couldn't be simpler.
 The only limitation is that play is limited to 2 ball before 9am every day in the summer and at the weekends at winter.

 The green fee is also a little cheaper than it is at other courses approaching similar quality.
-In the summer it's £130 for a round, £210 for a day ticket and there are twilight tickets available for £150.
-Winter tee times are available from £65.
+In the summer it's £180 for a round - it’s gone up quite a lot in the last couple of years - but twilight tickets available for £110 and if you tee off at 6 you will still have plenty of light when you come on.
+Winter tee times are available from £100.
 However, you can do better than that if you are planning to stay a while in the area, and it would be crazy not to.

 Another route to consider is entering one of the Open competitions they hold on the course which you can find here.
 You don't need to be one of the world's leading amateurs to take part - they take handicaps up to 24 and they represent tremendous value - entry is around £40 for non-members.
 If you can plan a trip around one of these it will not only save you money but also provide a great way of meeting some other golfers and giving you a unique experience.